cisagov/cisagov/README.md

   public
   - `cisagov` is for both internal and external users, as well as partners.
 It exists specifically to share projects with the public as well as internal users.
-- Working in the public (dos and don'ts, best practices)
+- Working in public (dos and don'ts, best practices)
   - As a best practice, use the `cisagov` organization issue templates and pull request templates.
 These templates are available by default in all repositories created in the `cisagov` organization.